-install_type upgrade

-package SUNWxwman add

-cluster SUNWCacc add

-geo C_Europe

-locale zh_TW

-locale zh_TW.BIG5

 locale zh_TW.UTF-8

 locale zh_HK.UTF-8

 locale zh_HK.BIG5HK

 locale zh

 locale zh_CN.GB18030

 locale zh_CN.GBK

 locale zh_CN.UTF-8

-EXAMPLE 33-4 Creating a Solaris Live Upgrade Profile to Install a Differential Archive
+EXAMPLE 36-4 Creating a Solaris Live Upgrade Profile to Install a Differential Archive

 The following example of a profile is to be used by Solaris Live Upgrade to install a differential archive on a clone system.
 Only files that are specified by the differential archive are added, deleted, or changed.
 The Solaris Flash archive is retrieved from an NFS server.
 Because the image was built by the original master system, the clone system is not checked for a valid system image.
 This profile is to be used with the Solaris Live Upgrade luupgrade command and the -u and -j options.